 The rack can handle 60kg / 132lbs, while the frame can take a gross weight of 170kg / 375lbs.
 The battery is beefed up to match, with 400Wh delivering a maximum range of 110km / 68mi.
 This ruggedness means the bike weighs in at a hefty 26kg / 57lbs.

 Some highlights of the spec are its hydraulic disc brakes, 9-speed derailleur drivetrain, integrated lights and 20” wheels with 2.2” tires.

 Carrera Crosscity Folding Electric Bike

 Practicality is present, with mudguards, rack, kickstand, and an 8-speed derailleur drivetrain.
-The wheels are 20” but do have relatively narrow 1.75” tyres.
-The frame only has two folding points, but comes in at 18kg, which is impressive for the price.
+The wheels are 20” but do have relatively narrow 1.75” tires.
+The frame only has two folding points but comes in at 18kg / 40lbs, which is impressive for the price.

-The range is 50km, somewhat lower than expected, given the 250W motor and 313Wh battery.
+The range is 50km / 31mi, somewhat lower than expected, given the 250W motor and 313Wh battery.
 Six hours are needed to reach full charge from empty.

 COMPASS Comp Electric Folding Bike

-Coming from Go Outdoors, this is the cheapest bike on our list.
+Coming from Go Outdoors in the UK, this is the cheapest bike on our list.

-It comes with a stand, rack and mudguards and has a 6-speed derailleur drivetrain.
-However, due to the size it folds to and the 22kg weight, it probably isn’t the best option for a commuter.
+It comes with a kickstand, rack, and mudguards and has a 6-speed derailleur drivetrain.
+However, due to the size, it folds to and the 22kg / 48.5lbs weight, it probably isn’t the best option for a commuter.
 But if you’d be packing it in the back of a car or campervan for a trip to the countryside, this is the role it best performs.